estiwidder/bold360-mobile-docs-android/docs/chat-configuration/chat-account/bot-chat.md

 ### Configure Contexts
-If your account supports context based answers, you may want to configure those on your account to be used during the chat.
+In case you want to provide context based answers, the contexts need to be configured on your account as described below.

     ```kotlin
     // Create contexts map